SantiagoReyess/proyecto_IV_trading/README.md

 # proyecto_IV_trading
-Repo for the 4th project for the Tradign class.
+Repo for the 4th project for the Trading class.

+By:
+Santiago Reyes Castillo
+Camila Daniela Zapata Castañeda